ARidwanW/fullstackopen-part-0/0.4-NewNoteDiagram/NewNoteSequenceDiagram.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
-    Note left of server: The server push the payload to data.json then tell the browser to redirect server-->>browser: 302 Redirect to /notes
+    Note right of browser: The browser send data to server Note left of server: The server receive the data and push the data to data.json then tell the browser to redirect server-->>browser: 302 Redirect to /notes
     deactivate server